wp-plugins/csv-2-post/readme.txt

 CSV 2 POST premium is on stand by if your needs are far above average...

-= About Our Plugin =
+= About Our 'Less BS' Plugin =
-CSV 2 POST is a growing box of tools for auto-blogging and managing imported data.
+CSV 2 POST is the ultimate CSV importer, a true web tool for auto-blogging and managing imported data.
-Everything added to this plugin is at the request of users who know best including professionals developing true money making websites and even well known companies have made use of CSV 2 POST to help with administration.
-Those include CBS News and Ryanair Ltd. They come to us because other plugins which offer a step by step system and assume a lot about what the user wants done with their data are simply not good enough.
+We have created an electronic quill, not a pen, not a pencil...a quill.
+Everything added to this plugin is at the request of users who know best including professionals developing true money making websites or simply hosting large amounts of information as part of their service.
+Well known companies have even made use of CSV 2 POST to help with administration.
+It is a fact that CSV 2 POST is in use by Ryanair Ltd staff every day for a very specific admin task.
+So you need to ask yourself why, right?!

-This data engine has been designed to out-perform other importers and we have done that with the help of the Wordpress community, who have been outstanding.
-We include a step-by-step system like most (possibly all) other plugins available, which takes users through the same process on every single use, every single website no matter what theme or plugins we use.
-However our main interface is more of a workshop or a sandbox and in this sandbox are endless tools, some are not obvious because it's hard putting them all on one interface without making it feel over complicated.
+The reason why is that they come to us because we cut out the BS.
+You won't see any of these 'Build sites in 15 minutes' sales pitches on our website and our free edition does not fail to provide basic functionality such as Featured Images.
+Two or three years down the road we want users of the free edition to tell us how their site is a booming success and it started with our plugin.
+The premium plugin and services will do that without a doubt but our goal is to ensure our free edition is an impressive addition to the Wordpress.org plugin site.

 = Support =
 The plugin is supported by a dedicated website at [www.csv2post.com](http://www.csv2post.com/).
-The interface offers a "Help" button beside every feature.
-A small hint is giving and users can click another button to open a page on www.csv2post.com specific to the feature the user needs help for.
-Some pages will have video tutorials and screenshots.
-The online support content is free.
-We also plan to create help content specifically for the free edition so that it is truly supported.
+Most online support content is free.
+We provide a higher level of priority to premium users.
+We recommend free users use the plugins forum on Wordpress.org and paid users email us.

 = Our Mission =
 It is very important to us that we deliver a useful free plugin for the Wordpress community to use and not deliver software that behaves like a trial in order to advertise our paid edition.
 To ensure we do not make that mistake as we have done before, we encourage all potential customers who email us to try the free edition, unless thier project is unique and requires changes to the plugin.
-We have a very long term plan for CSV 2 POST, both free and paid.
-Most of the time a new feature begins on the free edition and grows in the paid edition.
-This is how we ensure full respect to Wordpress is giving.
-If you budget is tight just say
+Development for CSV 2 POST will continue past 2014 and the plugin core will be shared with other plugins which will push CSV 2 POST further than other importers.

 == Installation ==